nus-oss/nus-oss.github.io/pages/isc.md

 * **Q**: Can ISC@NUS-OSS be done while on SIP/ATAP etc.?<br>
   **A**: Yes, if selected for ISC@NUS-OSS, you can do the work of the ISC while doing the internship (but outside of office hours) and register for the course officially in a subsequent semester.

+* **Q**: What if I plan to go SEP or NOC during the semester following the summer?<br>
+  **A**: You can do the ISC@NUS-OSS work during the summer, and register for the course officially after you are back from SEP/NOC.
+You cannot earn course credit for ISC@NUS-OSS for a semester in which you are not studying full-time in NUS.

 ---

 ## {{ icon_tick }} Questions?